Call Us Now

 Austin's Hail Season and What to Watch For

 Hail in Central Texas most commonly occurs in the spring and early summer, though late-season storms do happen.
-Some things that affect how much damage a storm causes:
+Several factors affect how much damage any given storm causes:

 Hail size

-Anything over an inch can cause meaningful granule damage on standard asphalt shingles.
+Anything over one inch can cause meaningful granule damage on standard asphalt shingles.
+Golf-ball-size hail (1.75 inches) and above is when we typically see widespread damage across entire roof sections.

 Wind during the storm

 Directional wind drives hail at an angle, which concentrates damage on one face of the roof.
-If your neighbor got hit harder on their south slope, yours likely did too.
+If your neighbor reported heavier hits on their south-facing slope, yours likely absorbed the same pattern.

 Roof age and condition